 Best for Sensitive Skin: Elta MD UV Clear Broad-Spectrum SPF 46

-When your skin is on the sensitive skin, a mineral sunscreen is always going to be your best bet.
+When your skin is on the sensitive side, mineral sunscreen is always going to be your best bet.
 These formulas use, you guessed it, minerals such as zinc oxide and titanium dioxide that sit on top of your skin to block out the sun, and are less likely to cause any kind of potential irritation than chemical blockers.
-Oil-free (important for oily skin) and fragrance-free (important for sensitive skin), this has plenty of other good-for-your-skin ingredients, think vitamin E, gently exfoliating lactic acid, anti-inflammatory niacinamide to help calm redness.
+Oil-free (important for oily skin) and fragrance-free (important for sensitive skin), this has plenty of other good-for-your-skin ingredients, think vitamin E, gently exfoliating lactic acid, and anti-inflammatory niacinamide to help calm redness.

 Best for Touch-Ups: Avene High Protection Tinted Compact SPF 50

 Breaking news: You should not only be applying sunscreen daily but also reapplying it regularly, ideally every two hours or at least any time before you go outside.
 This 100% mineral powder is perfect for touch-ups since it won’t mess up your makeup, and in fact, delivers a little bit of coverage, too.
 Not to mention that powder, in general, is a good way to absorb excess oil throughout the day.